PhilBusko/ClassificationProject/README.md

 Lastly, a grid search was used to tune some hyper-parameters such as <i>estimators</i> and <i>max_depth</i>.
 This only increased the test accuracy to 80.4%.

 **6. XGBoost:** XGBoost is not available in <i>sklearn</i> and was instead installed from the <i>xgboost</i> package.
 The baseline CV test accuracy was 80.0%.
 The first variation was using PCA to address the over-fitting problem and reduce the computational time of the grid search.
 However, both PCA and SMOTE slightly reduced the accuracy.
-Iterative feature inlcusion was then used to find the optimal number of features based on the CV test results.
+Iterative feature inclusion was then used to find the optimal number of features based on the CV test results.
 We ultimately found that 71 of 92 features was the sweet spot, which yielded a CV test accuracy of 81.3%.